im-copilot-sandbox/csharp-webapi-memorygame/README/TESTING.md

 - Create the `Data/testhandle.json` file and paste the sample data.

-- Open or Create the `Data/leaderboard.json` file then ask Copilot to generate ten data entries.
+- Open or create the `Data/leaderboard.json` file then ask Copilot to generate ten data entries.

     ```text
     Generate ten entries for sample data.